AdrianSchneble/nap/srs.md

 The game will be published as a free download on our blog.
 Automatic updates will be available if published via game distribution platforms like Steam or the Google Play Store.

+#### 3.2.3 Required training time

+The controls will be simple, intuitive and easy to remember.
+Mastering the game, however, requires a lot of practice and strategy.

 ### 3.3 Reliability

 #### 3.3.1 Bugs